 Havering came 29th of 33 boroughs.
 This is a slightly higher position compared to last year, however the borough will stay in the bottom quarter of all London boroughs unless it makes dramatic improvements.

-Little progress has been made implementing measures that result in healthier streets.
-Protected cycle track covers a mere 1% of Havering’s road length compared to leaders Waltham Forest with 12%.
-Only 10% of the borough’s roads have 20mph limits and only 12% are covered by Controlled Parking Zones (when many boroughs now have controlled parking on all roads).
-Low Traffic Neighbourhoods cover just 7% of the borough’s suitable area (considerably less than the London average of 19% and nowhere near leading Outer London Borough Waltham Forest at 47%).
+Last year little progress was made implementing measures that result in healthier streets.
+Protected cycle track remains at a mere 1% of Havering’s road length compared to leaders Waltham Forest with 12.5%.
+Only 10% of the borough’s roads have 20mph limits (no change from 2021) and only 12% are covered by Controlled Parking Zones (when many boroughs now have controlled parking on all roads).
+Low Traffic Neighbourhoods (LTNs) which are all historic, rather than new LTNs, cover 13% of the borough’s suitable area (considerably less than the London average of 23% and nowhere near leading Outer London Borough Waltham Forest at 49%).

 Scorecard (factored score) chart explained

 In the chart above, each borough has been given a factored score.
 Factor scores are composite variables which provide information about a borough’s placement on a scale.
 Factor scores are given by F=XB, where X is the indicator normalised score for a borough and B is the factor score coefficient (or weight).
 Each indicator is weighted as 1, or 0.5 if there are two parts to one indicator, for example Modeshare has a weighting of 1, Active travel – walking has a weighting of 0.5 and Active travel – cycling has a weighting of 0.5.
 The borough’s total factored score is the sum of all indicator factored scores which is then factored to 10 (multiplied by the number of indicators/10) to give a value on the scale between zero and 10.
 We can then compare boroughs against each other on the scale.

 To navigate the key, click the top left hand corner.

 To open in a new window, click the top right hand corner.